-That pressure and force of water is a must when you need to maintain a low flush toilet.
+That pressure and force of water is a must when you need to maintain a low-flush toilet.
 You can also try checking whether the toilet has the PowerWash rim, Tornado flush, EverClean surface, or, at best, a slippery surface.
 These are all that clean your toilet bowl after every use and help keep your toilet clean, fresh, and odor-free.

 Skirted Or One-Piece

 We do not actually mind the two-piece toilets.
-And that is the reason we have talked about a few in here.
+And that is the reason we have talked about a few here.
 They are great.
 But if you ask us our preference, we always will favor the one-piece toilets over the two-piece.

 Moreover, it’s always better to go for the skirted designs without bends, corners, and crevices.
 These are all features that keep your toilet clean.
 It’s a common issue for two-piece toilets to gather molds and mildew in the gaps behind and at the bottom end.

 It stains and turns filthy and yellow.
-No matter how well the powerful flush cleans the bowl from inside, an ugly stained exterior will make it not worthy of use.
+No matter how well the powerful flush cleans the bowl from the inside, an ugly stained exterior will make it not worthy of use.
 So, always try to buy one-piece skirted low flush toilets.

-Every time one uses a toilet, there are high chances that you are waking up the person sleeping in the adjacent room.
+Every time one uses a toilet, there are high chance that you are waking up the person sleeping in the adjacent room.
 So, you tend to avoid using the toilet, and if you are compelled to use it, time to take a guilt trip for breaking someone’s deep slumber.

 So, a silent flush is mandatory.
 It is compulsory when you have kids and pets in the house.
 You do not want your kids and pets to wake up with the flush noise and stay awake for the rest of the night.
 A powerful flush can be ultra-silent, too, so better to install those.